Batmanian/KeithDunstan/src/posts/no-brains-at-all/12_jumping_the_generation_gap.md

 ---
 title: Jumping the generation gap
 date: 1990-11-11
-summary: In this twelfth chapter of the first book of memoirs, 'No Brains At All".
+summary: In this twelfth chapter of the first book of memoirs, 'No Brains At All'.
 This chapter remembers his children David, Jane, Kate and Sarah and the influence of the Vietnam war in the 1970's
 tags:
   - Bob Dalziel
+  - Caulfield Grammar
+  - Dr Bob Birrell
+  - Dr. Bertram Wainer
   - Dr. Jim Cairns
   - East Malvern
   - George's
   - Henry Bolte
+  - John Landy
+  - Korowa Girls School
   - Marie Rose
   - Monash University
   - Phillip Adams